 Scientists can answer the question which planet is farthest from the sun with relatively high accuracy.
 In fact, it’s so high of accuracy that they can answer it with only an average error of about 20 miles!

 The best way to determine which planet is farthest from the sun is to observe how planets move with respect to one another (and themselves) over an extended period of time.
 This is called “orbital mechanics” and we’ve got all you need to get started.

-You probably know the answer: the one farthest away from the Sun is the planet Neptune.
-It’s about 9 billion miles away from our star, and it’s hard to see because it looks like a dot in the sky.
+You probably know the answer: the one farthest away from the Sun is the planet Pluto.
+It’s 3.7 billion miles away from our sun, and it’s hard to see because it looks like a dot in the sky.
 But if you look really close, you’ll see it.

 How Many Planets Are In The Solar System?

 We’re sure you’ve heard it before, but there are eight planets in the solar system.
 There used to be nine, but Pluto was demoted to a dwarf planet in 2006 because it’s not big enough (sorry!).
 There are two other dwarf planets: Ceres and Eris.

 Which Planet Is Closest To The Sun?